The definitive guide to WordPress website maintenance

 Pay attention to possible sudden changes in visits, pages, acquisition channels, etc… to quickly identify any issues that may arise on the website.

-Forget about maintenance issues with Modular
+Forget about maintenance issues with Modular DS

 From this application, you can streamline and optimize most of the maintenance tasks we’ve discussed, such as:

-- Updates for plugins, themes, and WordPress.
+- Centralized updates of plugins, themes and WordPress.

-- Google Analytics review.
+- Google Analytics or Google Search Console review.

-- Regular backups and recovery.
+- Periodic backups and 1-click recovery.

 Conclusion